 JLTA Journal is inviting various types of contributions that include studies related to evaluation in a broader sense, such as classroom-based practice and program assessment that deal with issues and topics on testing and assessment.
-The submission deadline is April 30 every year.

 Past issues are available from Japanese page.

 1 Qualification/eligibility: Contributors, including all co-authors, must be members of the association.

 2.1 Authors should use the templates, which can be downloaded on JLTA’s website (http://jlta2016.sakura.ne.jp/?page_id=62).